CharlesGueunet/vimmic/README.md

  * you can add [bookmark](https://github.com/MattesGroeger/vim-bookmarks) to a line with (Leader mm) and  navigate through bookmarks with (Leader mp) and (Leader mn).
 Add text to your bookmark with (Leader mi)
  * [undo-tree](https://github.com/mbbill/undotree) give a good view of the vim undotree.
      It is accessible *via* (Leader u).
-You can also print a diff with the current state with (maj+D) on the node
+You can also print a diff with the current state with (Maj+D) on the node
- * mouse enabled, use maj when selecting text to allow ctrl-maj-c
+ * mouse enabled, use Maj when selecting text to allow Ctrl+Maj+c
  * If you don't want [airline](https://github.com/vim-airline/vim-airline) to check for indentation/trailling : press F3
      You can also disable it in the _.vimrc.postconf_.